dmgaron2/dmgaron2.github.io/_projects/HW8.md

 ### Write-Up for Plot 1

 This scatter plot is showing the year constructed vs the number of floors for the buildings based on what the building is being used for.
+For interactivity, the user is able to choose the use of the building to see the scatter plot for various uses.
+I chose to base the color on the total floors to make it more visually appealing.
+The square footage is also displayed when hovering over a data point.
+With the dropdown and the square footfage being presented when hovering, there is interactivity.

 ### Plot 2: